ng-consult/ng1-server/README.md

 ## restriction

-It is better if your API server is using a different url than the static server page, or if each URL in each $http calls include the domain name instead of relative URL.
+It is better if your API server uses a different url than the static server page, or if each URL in each $http calls include the domain name instead of relative URL.

 # Usage: